innopolis-devops/labs/README.md

 ## Unit tests

-1. install unittest module `pip install unittest`
+1. unittest is a standard module, which you don't need to install.
-2. run the tests `python app_tests.py`
+2. run the tests `python app_test.py`

 ## :pencil: Contacts